6 Most Commonly Abused Drugs in the USA

 The following are the six most commonly used and abused drugs in the US today.

-Hallucinogens, the most commonly abused ones of which are Ecstasy (also known as Molly), are perception- or mind-altering drugs.
+Hallucinogens, are one of the most commonly abused drugs.
+Popular hallucinogens include Ecstasy (also known as Molly), are perception- or mind-altering drugs.

 When used, abusers see, hear and feel vivid colors, images, sounds and sensations that seem very real but which are not.
 During the high, users can experience temporary psychosis, and events and emotions that are traumatic and which last for long periods of time.

 Short-term side effects include: